THE NEW NCGR-PAA LEVEL-I EXAM

 Using: the Sexagesimal Calculator, a Table of House (Placidus) Ephemeris (20th and 21st century)

-Birth data (provided, including Time Zone, Longitude and latitude)
+Birth data (is provided, including Time Zone, Longitude and latitude)

 Calculate natal charts: MC, ASC, Planets and Nodes.